Crumlin, County Antrim: Irish language

 In recent years, a growing Irish-speaking community has evolved in the area and Crumlin now caters for both pre-school and primary school education through the medium of Irish.
 Naíscoil and Gaelscoil Ghleann Darach now has almost 70 children attending the Irish medium school and almost 30 in the nursery, with 15 members of staff.
 The Gaelscoil (primary school) is recognised by the Department of Education.

 Two voluntary groups, Cumann Gaeilge and Cairde Ghleann Darach, encourage and support the school and promotion of the Irish language.
 The local societies help organise fund-raisers for the local schools and clubs and organise Irish language classes, an annual Irish language funday, a céilí, a bi-lingual pub quiz, and other events in the area.

-Early Years Provision and Day Care

-Crumlin hosts one of Ireland's few All Ireland Centre of Excellence accredited nurseries.
-Sleepy Hollow, based at Largy Road, has been established for almost 30 years.
-It offers the highest standards of care for the under 12's and this has been recognised by Early Years and Early Childhood Ireland who awarded this accolade to Sleepy Hollow.
-The setting also offers a unique 2-3 year old programme four mornings per week which follows the Queen's University research based Eager and Able to Learn curriculum.
-Sleepy Hollow operates a Reggio Emilia Approach in the setting for the under 5's and a playwork curriculum based on Bob Hughes 'playtypes' for school age children.
-Sleepy Hollow is also the largest childcare provider in Northern Ireland.